tsoding/bi-format/README.md

 Hello, World
 :b foo 7
 Foo bar
-:b test 167
+:b test 163
 Test test test

-You can can have new lines in here.
+You can have new lines in here.
 You can actually store binary data in here.
 You can nest another bi file in here, thus making the format Tree-like.